austinjp/cookie-per-tag/README.md

-# Cookie tag
+# CookiePress

-A Wordpress plugin that uses cookies to track the tags that users view when they browse posts.
+A Wordpress plugin that uses cookies to track the tags and categories that users view when they browse posts.

-## Not included

-Categories and pages are *not* tracked by this plugin.